monsterlane/codeigniter3-cinder/README.md

 5. Make /public/files writable by your web user
 6. Make /private/logs writable by your web user
 7. Make /private/session writable by your web user
+8. Run npm install in the root director

 ### License